RaffaeleNachos/raffaelenachos.github.io/articles/Impossible_Password.md

 >
 > 1001000    0x48

-0x48 in ASCII is H and we know that the format of the flag is HTB{...} so we are following the correct road!
+We get 0x48 that in ASCII is H and we know that the format of the flag is HTB{...} so we are following the correct road!

 Let's automate it with python: